dynobo/normcap/README.md

 ## Contribute

-### Design principles
+### Design Principles

-- **Don't run as service:** As NormCap is (hopefully) not used too often, it shouldn't consume ressources in the background, even if it leads to a slower start-up time.
+- **Don't run as service:** As NormCap is (hopefully) not used too often, it shouldn't consume resources in the background, even if it leads to a slower start-up time.

 - **Avoid text in UI:** This just avoids translations ;-) And I think it is feasible in such an simple application.

-- **Avoid config file or settings UI:** Focus on simplicity and core functionality.
+- **Avoid config-file or settings UI:** Focus on simplicity and core functionality.

 - **Dependencies:** The less dependencies, the better.
 Of course I have to compromise, but I'm always open to suggestions on how to further reduce dependencies.

 - **Main design pattern:** [Chain of Responsibility](https://refactoring.guru/design-patterns/chain-of-responsibility)

 ### Setup Environment